How to Fix ‘Steam Auth Timeout’ Error in Rust?

 5. Clearing the Download Cache

 Clearing the Download Cache in Steam can resolve issues because it removes temporary files that may have become corrupt or are causing conflicts with game updates or installations.
 When the cache is cleared, Steam will fetch fresh copies of the needed files, which can eliminate problems related to outdated or damaged data.
-This can improve the game’s stability and performance, as fresh and intact files are used to run the game.
+This can improve the game’s stability and performance.

 1. Open the Steam client.